 Located in Ireland, 30 minutes from the capital Dublin, Boliden Tara Mines has co-existed with the community of Navan, Meath for over 40 years.
-As Europe's largest zinc mine, Tara Mines has been a significant employer in the region since the commencement of mining in Tara Mines currently provides direct employment for c.
-1000 employees and 1977. contractors, the majority of which live in the locality.
+As Europe's largest zinc mine, Tara Mines has been a significant employer in the region since the commencement of mining in 1977.
+During normal operations, Tara mines provides direct employment for c.
+1000 employees and contractors, the majority of which live in the locality.
 In addition, Tara helps to support over 1000 jobs indirectly through the supply chain.